-ESG Criteria Risk (sometimes referred to as ESG Strategy Risk) - Because a fund's ESG investment strategy may exclude securities of certain issuers for nonfinancial reasons based on the ESG criteria of an index, the fund may forgo some market opportunities available to funds that do not use an ESG investment strategy or may be required to sell a security when it might otherwise be disadvantageous to do so.
+ESG Criteria Risk (sometimes referred to as ESG Strategy Risk) - Because a fund's ESG investment strategy may exclude securities of certain issuers for nonfinancial reasons, the fund may forgo some market opportunities available to funds that do not use an ESG investment strategy or may be required to sell a security when it might otherwise be disadvantageous to do so.
 This may cause a fund to underperform the stock market as a whole or other funds that do not use an ESG investment strategy.
-Moreover, the fund's adherence to its ESG investment strategy when selecting securities may affect the fund's performance depending on whether such investments are in or out of favor.
-In addition, there is a risk that the companies identified by a fund's ESG investment strategy do not operate as expected when addressing ESG issues or exhibit positive ESG characteristics .
+In addition, there is a risk that the companies identified by a fund's ESG investment strategy will not operate as expected when addressing ESG issues or they will not exhibit positive ESG characteristics as intended.
 There are also significant differences in interpretations of what it means for a company to have positive ESG characteristics.
 As a result, the factors and criteria considered when generating ESG data and the results of such ESG research generally differ across ESG data providers.
-Furthermore, data availability and reporting with respect to ESG criteria may not always be available or may become unreliable.
-ESG data may be incomplete or erroneous, which could cause the index provider to incorrectly assess a company's ESG characteristics.
-Moreover, the third-party data providers may differ in the data they provide for a given security or between industries, or may only take into account one of many ESG-related components of a company.
+Further, in selecting companies for inclusion in the Index, the index provider relies on information and ESG performance data from an affiliated research provider, which could be incomplete or erroneous, which in turn could cause the index provider to assess a company's ESG characteristics incorrectly.
 Furthermore, because ESG considerations are still an emerging area of investment focus, data availability and reporting with respect to ESG criteria may not always be available or may become unreliable.